 Hall of Fame Moments

-Luc Robitaille scored two third-period goals to give him 900 career points, to give the Rangers a point in a 2-2 tie with the Canadiens.
+Luc Robitaille scored two third-period goals to give him 900 career points, giving the Rangers a point in a 2-2 tie with the Canadiens.
 The draw improved New York’s home unbeaten streak to 24 games, tying the team record.

 Future Hall of Fame Moments

-We go from some big-time performances from players already in the Hockey Hall of Fame to two who will be in the very near future.
+We go from some big-time performances from players already in the Hockey Hall of Fame to three who will be in the very near future.

-Jaromir Jagr celebrated his 45th birthday in style, on Feb.
-15, 2017, by becoming just the second player in league history to score 1,900 career points.
-His huge milestone came with an assist on Aleksander Barkov’s goal during the Florida Panthers’ 6-5 overtime win against the San Jose Sharks.
+Jaromir Jagr celebrated his 45th birthday in style on Feb.
+15, 2017, by becoming the second player in league history to score 1,900 career points.
+His huge milestone came with an assist on Aleksander Barkov‘s goal during the Florida Panthers’ 6-5 overtime win against the San Jose Sharks.

 The following year, on Feb.
 15, 2018, Alex Ovechkin scored his league-leading 34th goal of the season and added three assists as the Capitals beat the Minnesota Wild 5-2.
 His big night made him the 61st player in NHL history to rack up 1,100 career points.